dgcamblor/UMIvar/Notas de vídeos/Dr. Robert Sapolsky — Science of Stress, Testosterone & Free Will.md

 - [22:20](https://youtu.be/DtmwtjOoSYU?t=1340) 🧠 Testosterone plays a role in aggression in both males and females, with estrogen and progesterone also influencing aggression levels in females.
 - [24:16](https://youtu.be/DtmwtjOoSYU?t=1456) 🤔 Testosterone can be understood as enhancing existing traits rather than causing new behaviors, while also being involved in maintaining social status.
 - [54:26](https://youtu.be/DtmwtjOoSYU?t=3266s) 💡 Consistent dedication to stress management, even for short periods daily, can significantly improve overall well-being.
+- [01:13:36](https://youtu.be/DtmwtjOoSYU?t=4416s) 🧠 Dr. Sapolsky challenges the concept of free will, arguing that behavior is determined by a multitude of factors, rendering true free will implausible.

 ## Notas

 - La testosterona no es un determinante de actividad agresiva, sino que amplifica las señales de agresividad ya presentes en el cerebro [[#^54b2cc]].